rafaelromao/keyboards/docs/system.md

 - Reset the keyboard memory.
 - Configure Bluetooth and RGB lights.
 - Put the host computer in sleep mode, lock it or power it off.
-- Change the operating system used in keys that are OS aware, like the shorcut combos.
+- Change the operating system used in keys that are OS aware, like the shortcut combos.
   - Source code: [os_toggle.c](../src/qmk/users/rafaelromao/features/os_toggle.c)

 ##